Minor in Mathematics

 Discover the full Minor in Mathematics course listing by visiting the Academic Catalog.

-The Minor in Mathematics equips students with strong analytical and problem-solving skills that are highly valued across a wide range of professional fields.
-With a solid foundation in mathematical concepts and techniques, graduates are well-prepared to pursue diverse career paths that offer intellectual challenge, job satisfaction, and competitive salaries.
-The program prepares students for roles in industries such as technology, finance, engineering, and education.
+The Minor in Mathematics equips students with strong analytical and problem-solving skills that are highly valued across many professions.
+By building a solid foundation in mathematical concepts and techniques, the program prepares graduates for diverse career paths offering intellectual challenge, job satisfaction, and competitive salaries.
+They are well-positioned for careers in fields such as technology, finance, engineering, and education.

 Data Analyst